LegendsModding/minecraft-legends-docs/BSharpReferenceSheet.md

 In general, this is when you would use this specific bootstrap:

 - `SNIPPET_Bootstrap` when you need shared “core” functionality between all game modes. **In general this shouldn’t be used**.
-- `SNIPPET_InheritsFromGameMode` when you need behaviour specific to a game mode. **This should be your default go to.**
+- `SNIPPET_InheritsFromGameMode` when you need behavior specific to a game mode. **This should be your default go to.**
-- `SNIPPET_RuleInitialized` when you want to enable modular behaviour defined by game-rules, the idea being it is functional across multiple game modes.
+- `SNIPPET_RuleInitialized` when you want to enable modular behavior defined by game-rules, the idea being it is functional across multiple game modes.
 - `SNIPPET_GameLoadBootstrap` used in special circumstances when you need to do something on game reload (from a save file).
 The intended use for this is for DLC islands, when we need to add content after a world has already been generated.

 ### Callbacks

 Another class of special snippets that don’t use a listener.
-Instead some B# functions (OUTPUTS) when executed can specify a callback as the last parameter, which will execute the associated snippet when relevant.
+Instead some`B#`functions (OUTPUTS) when executed can specify a callback as the last parameter, which will execute the associated snippet when relevant.

 There are 2 callbacks, taken from the documentation itself: